DE EN

 Manifesto for the Preservation of Human Dignity

-In recognition of the principles and values commonly shared by the United Nations and its Member States, particularly the inalienable human dignity enshrined in the Universal Declaration of Human Rights, I call for an urgent return to a culture of equality, respect, and the universal application of human rights.
+In recognition of the principles and values generally shared by the United Nations and its member states, particularly the inviolable human dignity enshrined in the Universal Declaration of Human Rights, I call for an urgent return to a culture of equality, respect, and the universal validity of human rights.
 Human dignity is non-negotiable.
-It must not be relativized or diminished.
-However, in today's world, human dignity is increasingly at risk.
+It must neither be relativized nor damaged.
+However, in today’s world, human dignity is increasingly at risk.
 This violation not only has individual consequences but also threatens social peace and the foundation of global solidarity.

 Article 1: The Inviolability of Human Dignity

 Human dignity is indivisible and inviolable.
-It forms the foundational principle of all rights and freedoms universally recognized as essential to humanity.
-This dignity is not undermined by origin, gender, race, religion, political belief, or social status.
-Any form of discrimination or dehumanization violates the universal right to respect for human dignity.
+It constitutes the fundamental principle of all rights and freedoms that humanity as a whole recognizes as indispensable.
+This dignity is not negated by origin, gender, skin color, religion, political beliefs, or social status.
+Any form of discrimination and dehumanization violates the universal right to respect for human dignity.

 Article 2: The Responsibility of Individuals

-Every person bears the responsibility to respect the dignity of others.
-Actions and words aimed at demeaning or excluding others are morally indefensible and must be confronted.
-It is essential that individuals critically reflect on their behavior and recognize the inviolable dignity of every person.
+Every human being bears the responsibility to respect the dignity of others.
+Actions and words aimed at humiliation or exclusion are morally and ethically indefensible.
+It is essential that individuals critically examine their behavior and acknowledge the inviolable dignity of every person.

 Article 3: The Role of Society and Institutions

-Societies and institutions are called upon to create structures that guarantee the protection and promotion of human dignity.
-Discrimination, exploitation, and inequality must have no place in a just society.
-Every law, political decision, and societal practice must align with the protection of human dignity.
+Societies and institutions are called upon to establish structures that ensure the protection and promotion of human dignity—without exception.
+Discrimination, exploitation, and unequal treatment must have no place in a just society.
+Every law, every political decision, and every societal practice must be in accordance with the protection of human dignity.

 Article 4: The Global Context

-The inviolable human dignity is a universal principle that knows no geographic, cultural, or political boundaries.
-The challenges affecting human dignity – such as poverty, racism, violence, exclusion, and social injustice – must be addressed globally.
-All nations of the world are obligated to uphold this responsibility, and their international commitments must never conflict with the universal protection of human dignity.
+The inviolability of human dignity is a universal principle that knows no geographical, cultural, or political boundaries.
+The challenges concerning human dignity—such as poverty, racism, violence, exclusion, and social injustice—must be addressed on a global scale.
+All states of the world are obliged to assume this responsibility, and their international commitments must not conflict with the universal protection of human dignity.

-The preservation of human dignity requires not refraining from injustice but actively participating in the fight against it.
+The preservation of human dignity does not require silence in the face of injustice but rather active participation in its abolition.
 Civil courage must become the norm, both in personal and public spheres.
-Inaction in the face of injustice contributes to dehumanization and must be understood as a societal failure.
+Inaction in the face of injustice contributes to degradation and must be understood as societal failure.

-Every person is called upon to actively engage in changing a culture of indifference and disregard for human dignity.
+Every individual is called upon to actively participate in changing a culture of indifference and disregard for human dignity.
 In every decision and action, respect for human dignity and the recognition of universal human rights must be the foundation of all conduct.

-The world can no longer exist in a state where human dignity is vulnerable.
-It is up to all of us to create a culture of respect and responsibility and to stand against the growing dehumanization.
-Human dignity is the foundation of a just and peaceful world – and this foundation must be protected to ensure the survival and well-being of humanity.
+The world cannot continue to exist in a state where human dignity is vulnerable.
+It is up to all of us to create a culture of respect and responsibility and to stand against increasing dehumanization.
+Human dignity is the foundation of a just and humane world.

 Memberships: